jamin-eisenberg/jotto-solver/README.md

 with constraint programming.
 "My word must share exactly three letters with the one you just said," seems like a strong indication of that.
 Additionally, what this (ideally) boils down to is a boolean satisfiability problem, which seems part of the core of what we've been studying.

+# Use Instructions
+(Note that these isntrcutions are for the finished product, which this is not, yet.)

+In order to use this project, you will need Z3Py, an SMT solver for Python.
+This can be installed using pip.
+More detailed instructions can be found here: https://github.com/Z3Prover/z3

+Once Z3Py is installed, you should be able to run main.py.
+Before you do that, though, you may want to generate some guesses with guess_generator.py.
+Its use is simple.
+It will ask you to enter the words that were guesses, then the corresponding number that the word-holder said.
+When you are done, use "s" to save the information you entered to a text file that is readable by main.py.

+When you're ready, you can run main.py.
+It will prompt you to enter a path to the dictionary you'd like to use.
+You can create your own custom dictionary, or use allwords.txt, which contains tens of thousands of English words.
+After you've selected a dictionary, it will prompt you to enter a location to find your guesses.
+Enter the location you saved the guesses to when using the guesses_generator.

+When you've entered this, the program should give you a list of words that satisfy the guesses you've provided according to the rules of the game.
+If not, it likely says that the guesses you've provided are unsatisfiable.
+This means that the word-holder picked a word that is not in the dictionary or they made a mistake in assigning numbers to guesses.